tvomacka/AssemblyHelloWorld/README.md

 ```

 Currently builds and runs, but outputs nothing, the problem is most probably with having incorrect stdout handle for the OS version.
 Will have to investigate.

+# Working with Command Line

+## clargs.asm

+Reads the command line arguments and writes them to the console output.